 Pupil Premium was introduced by the Government in April 2011 to provide additional support for student’s form disadvantaged backgrounds.
 Extra funding has been made available to support these students.
 Pupil Premium money is provided for those pupils who have been on Free School Meals (FSM) at any point over the last six years (Ever 6) or for Look After Children.

-For the year 2016/2017 the Pupil Premium had a value of £935.00 per eligible student.
-There is also a provision of £300 for pupils who have a parent in the armed forces/adopted and £1900 per LAC.
+For the year 2019/2020 the Pupil Premium had a value of £935.00 per eligible student.
+There is also a provision of £300 for pupils who have a parent in the armed forces/adopted and £1900 per Looked after child.

 St Philip Howard is a highly inclusive comprehensive academy.
 The Pupil Premium allows us to give targeted individual additional support so that every pupil, however financially disadvantaged, is able to:

-- improve their levels of attainment and progress
+· Improve their levels of attainment and progress from their starting point

 We received this money in regular instalments and these funds were in addition to the main school budget (the general annual grant).